Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

 Building on this observation of irregularity and heterogeneity in event timing, a complementary and related aspect to consider is the temporal fluctuation of the neural signals themselves.
-To examine these dynamics more closely, we performed a time-frequency decomposition using Morlet wavelet convolution to extract the power time-course within the frequency band associated with events, specifically, the \qtyrange[range-phrase=--]{8}{12}{\Hz} range for TUN and the \qtyrange[range-phrase=--]{18}{22}{\Hz} range for DEF, corresponding to the respective dominant frequencies in their PSDs.
-The power time-course (see Sec.~\ref{subsubsec:time_freq_analysis}) of the three representative nodes in TUN and DEF are reported in Supplementary Material (Suppl.
-Figs.~\ref{fig:fig_S3}A and~\ref{fig:fig_S3}B).
-To quantify power fluctuations over time, we computed their coefficient of variation ($\mathrm{CV}_{\mathrm{power}}$) across nodes (Figs.~\ref{fig:fig_4}E and~\ref{fig:fig_4}F) and mapped it onto brain maps (Figs.~\ref{fig:fig_4}G and~\ref{fig:fig_4}H).
-Also in this case, power exhibited a high temporal and spatial regularity for DEF, resulting in a more homogeneous brain map with low and quite concentrated $\mathrm{CV}_{\mathrm{power}}$ values.
-Conversely, we observed a heterogeneous distribution for TUN, with central areas displaying high $\mathrm{CV}_{\mathrm{power}}$ values, indicative of pronounced power fluctuations.
-Interestingly, the average PSD across nodes of the power time-courses for TUN revealed significant infra-slow fluctuations (Suppl.
-Fig.~\ref{fig:fig_S3}C) -- mirroring the \qty{0.01}{\Hz} components observed in the network-level PSD (Fig.~\ref{fig:fig_2}K).
+To examine these dynamics more closely, we perform a time-frequency decomposition using Morlet wavelet convolution to extract the power time-course within the frequency band associated with events, specifically, the \qtyrange[range-phrase=--]{8}{12}{\Hz} range for TUN and the \qtyrange[range-phrase=--]{18}{22}{\Hz} range for DEF, corresponding to the respective dominant frequencies in their PSDs.
+The power time-courses (see Sec.~\ref{subsubsec:mat_meth:metrics:time_freq_analysis}) of a representative node in TUN and DEF are reported in Suppl.
+Fig.~\ref{fig:fig_S4}A. To quantify power fluctuations over time, we compute their coefficient of variation ($\mathrm{CV}_{\mathrm{power}}$) across nodes (Figs.~\ref{fig:fig_4}E and~\ref{fig:fig_4}F) and map it onto brain maps (Figs.~\ref{fig:fig_4}G and~\ref{fig:fig_4}H).
+Also in this case, power exhibits a high temporal and spatial regularity for DEF configuration, resulting in a more homogeneous brain map with low and quite concentrated $\mathrm{CV}_{\mathrm{power}}$ values.
+Conversely, we observe a heterogeneous distribution for TUN, with central areas displaying high $\mathrm{CV}_{\mathrm{power}}$ values, indicative of pronounced power fluctuations.
+Interestingly, the average PSD across nodes of the power time-courses for TUN reveals significant $1/f$ scaling and infra-slow fluctuations (Suppl.
+Fig.~\ref{fig:fig_S4}B) -- mirroring the \qty{0.01}{\Hz} components observed in the network-level PSD (Fig.~\ref{fig:fig_2}K).
+This pattern of fluctuations in the TUN configuration also aligns with empirical EEG recordings: the PSD of the alpha power time-course in real EEG data shows a comparable $1/f$ scaling (Suppl.
+Fig.~\ref{fig:fig_S4}B), and the distribution of $\mathrm{CV}_{\mathrm{power}}$ across channels is more consistent with the TUN configuration than with DEF (Suppl.
+Fig.~\ref{fig:fig_S4}C).